-The village has one pub, the Earl of Chesterfield Arms and one Village Hall, previously the Church of England School, built in 1873 by the Earl of Carnarvon and later taken over by the Notts Education Committee, the school closed in 1964.
+The village has a community-owned pub, the Earl of Chesterfield Arms (for news of what's happening here please click on "Pub News" under the News and Events tab) and a Village Hall, previously the Church of England School, built in 1873 by the Earl of Carnarvon and later taken over by the Notts Education Committee, the school closed in 1964.
 The building belongs to the Crown Estate and was leased first to the Church and then to the Parish Council to be used as a Village Hall.

 Shelford Village Hall